CZ-NIC/gadgets_demo/README.rst

     Another simple echo client.
 This time is uses ZeroMQ (a very nice broker-less message queue for message transport).
 See ``zeromq_collect.py`` for more details.

+    Requires the pyzmq external library.

 ``zeromq_collect.py``
     ZeroMQ client receiving data from ``zeromq_echo.py``.
 Serves as a demo of an application where the messages may be distributed to several clients, courtesy of ZeroMQ.

+    Requires the pyzmq external library.

 ``device.py``
     Not a demo in itself.
 This is a simple communication library which is used by the other